varianter/dotnet-dependency-injection/Cookbook.md

 In the fifth topic we'll refactor the `App`-project to use our DI-container, which will not use the unit tests, but rather manual testing of the app.

+If you get stuck at any point you can review the [`solution`](https://github.com/varianter/dotnet-dependency-injection/compare/solution)-branch to get some hints.
+But I recommend you try to solve it yourself first!

 ## Registering services (Beginner)

 In this section we'll implement the `Add`-method in the [`ServiceCollection`](./src/DependencyInjection/ServiceCollection.cs)-class.
 This method should be able to register services with the DI-container.